JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/logistic.md

 ![](../assets/figures/logistic/logistic_example.png)

-## Initial Setup
+## Logistic Initial Setup

 Here we add three worker processes, which matches the number of univariate and bivariate profiles.
-For coverage testing we recommend setting this number as discussed in [Import Package and Set Up Distributed Environment](@ref).
+For coverage testing we recommend setting this number as discussed in [Distributed Environment Setup](@ref).

 ```julia
 using Distributed